 - providing financial products and services to you;

-- researching and planning for improvement of our products and services; and
+- researching and planning for improvements to our products and services;

-- complying with our legal and regulatory responsibilities.
+- complying with our legal and regulatory obligations.

 - within our corporate group and subsidiary companies;

 - on a confidential basis to our agents, contractors and external service providers;

 - to other organisations that are involved in managing or administering your finance, such as third party suppliers, lenders, trade insurers and credit reporting bodies;

 - to entities that assist us to provide our products to you, including card issuers, digital wallet providers or banking institutions;

 - if permitted or required to do so by law, such as the Anti-Money Laundering and Counter Terrorism Financing Act 2006 (Cth), government and law enforcement agencies or regulators;